 Larry has focused his entire career as a PT on issues related to the cervical spine, as he long has been fascinated by the mechanical challenges of its role supporting the head.
 Accordingly, Larry is a board-certified orthopedic clinical specialist.
 In addition to serving this patient population in his solo private practice, he is a credentialed clinical instructor who offers at least two rotations a year to doctor of physical therapy students interested in taking a very manual approach to patient care.

 Larry also is quite active in the community as a youth soccer coach, Boy Scout leader, Special Olympics volunteer, and accessibility consultant to the town planning board.
-In short, he’s quite well known and respected in the community, and ...
+In short, he’s quite well known and respected in the community, and his ...